 The field contains an end-to-end secret and (possibly) the PAD to be used for RTP and RTCP security.
-The secret and pad are encoded similarly to the encryption key (k=)
+The secret and pad are encoded similarly to the encryption key (k=) parameter of [4] with the following constraints

 • The encryption key MUST NOT contain a ciphersuite, only a passphrase.